Iker Fimbres

-Iker Jareth Fimbres Ochoa (born 2 June 2005) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Monterrey and the Mexico national under-20 team.
+Iker Jareth Fimbres Ochoa (born 2 June 2005) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club Monterrey and the Mexico national team.

 Club career

 Monterrey

 Fimbres began his career at the academy of Monterrey, beginning on their U13 team, progressing through all categories, until making his professional debut in 2024 against Philadelphia Union in the 2023 Leagues Cup.

 On 14 July 2024, Fimbres made his Liga MX debut in a 0–4 loss to Cruz Azul, being subbed in at the 70th minute and getting a yellow and on 19 October, he scored a brace in the Clásico Regio against UANL, becoming the team's youngest player to do so.

 International career

 In 2025, Fimbres was called up by coach Eduardo Arce to represent Mexico at the FIFA U-20 World Cup held in Chile, scoring against the host nation in a 4–1 win.